Pleroma: New Testament

-Outside the NT the word occurs in Ignatius in a sense which is clearly influenced by the NT, and apparently in the meaning of the Divine fulness, as going forth and blessing and residing in the Church (Eph.
+Outside the NT the word occurs in Ignatius in a sense which is clearly influenced by the NT, and apparently in the meaning of the Divine fullness, as going forth and blessing and residing in the Church (Eph.
 Inscr. te eulogemen en megethei theou patros pleromati, and Trall.
 Inscr. en kai aspazomai en to pleromati, almost = en Christo).

 Gnosticism

-In Gnosticism the use becomes yet more stereotyped and technical, though its applications are still very variable.
-The Gnostic writers appeal to the use in the NT (e.g. Iren I. iii.
+In Gnosticism the use becomes more technical, though its applications are still very variable.
+The Gnostic writers appeal to the use in the New Testament (evidenced in Irenaeus' account of their views and his corresponding refutation, Iren I. iii.
 4), and the word retains from it the sense of totality in contrast to the constituent parts; but the chief associations of pleroma in their systems are with Greek philosophy, and the main thought is that of a state of completeness in contrast to deficiency (hysterema, Iren.
 I. xvi.
 3; Hippol. vi.
 31), or of the fullness of real existence in contrast to the empty void and unreality of mere phenomena (kenoma, Iren.
 I. iv.
 1).
-Thus in Cerinthus it expressed the fulness of the Divine Life out of which the Divine Christ descended upon the man Jesus at his baptism, and into which He returned (Iren.
+Thus in Cerinthus it expressed the fullness of the Divine Life out of which the Divine Christ descended upon the man Jesus at his baptism, and into which He returned (Iren.
 I. xxvi.
 1, III. xi.
 1, xvi.
 1).
-In the Valentinian system it stands in antithesis to the essential incomprehensible Godhead, as 'the circle of the Divine attributes,' the various means by which God reveals Himself: it is the totality of the thirty aeons or emanations which proceed from God, but are separated alike from Him and from the material universe.
+In the Valentinian system it stands in antithesis to the essential incomprehensible Godhead, as 'the circle of the Divine attributes,' the various means by which God reveals Himself: it is the totality of the thirty Aeons or emanations which proceed from God, but are separated alike from Him and from the material universe.
 It is at times almost localized, so that a thing is spoken of as 'within,' 'without,' 'above,' 'below' the Pleroma: more often it is the spirit-world, the archetypal ideal existing in the invisible heavens in contrast to the imperfect phenomenal manifestations of that ideal in the universe.
 Thus 'the whole Pleroma of the aeons' contributes each its own excellence to the historic Jesus, and He appears on earth 'as the perfect beauty and star of the Pleroma' (teleiotaton kallos kai astron tou pleromatos, Iren.
 I. xi.
 6).
 Similarly it was used by writers as equivalent to the full completeness of perfect knowledge (Pistis Sophia, p.
 15).

-Again, each separate aeon is called a pleroma in contrast to its earthly imperfect counterpart, so that in this sense the plural can be used, pleromata (Iren.
+Again, each separate Aeon is called a pleroma in contrast to its earthly imperfect counterpart, so that in this sense the plural can be used, pleromata (Iren.
 I. xiv.
 2); and even each individual has his or her Pleroma or spiritual counterpart (to pleroma autes of the Samaritan woman,—Heracleon, ap.
 Origen, xiii. p.
 205).

 It thus expressed the various thoughts which we should express by the Godhead, the ideal, heaven; and it is probably owing to this ambiguity, as well as to its heretical associations, that the word dropped out of Christian theology.
 It is still used in its ordinary untechnical meaning, e.g. Theophylact speaks of the Trinity as pleroma tou theou; but no use so technical as that in Ignatius reappears.